HelionysFr/charts/dev/website/1.0.0/app-readme.md

-# iX-Chart
+# website

-iX-chart is a chart designed to let user deploy a docker image in a TrueNAS SCALE kubernetes cluster.
+website is a chart designed to let user deploy a docker image in a TrueNAS SCALE kubernetes cluster.
 It provides a mechanism to specify workload type, add external host interfaces in the pods, configure volumes and allocate host resources to the workload.